-KS2 pupils start their school journey in our designated primary classrooms and are taught most of their lessons by their class teachers.
-Pupils access the National Curriculum, with additional interventions offered as required.
-There is a focus on reading, including the teaching of phonics to early readers using the Read, Write, Inc. programme.
+KS2 pupils start their school journey in our designated Lower School classrooms and are taught most of their lessons by the Lower School teacher.
+Pupils access the National Curriculum, with additional interventions planned and delivered to secure educational progress.
+There is a focus on reading with early readers supported by Read Write inc. and the Fresh Start Phonics programme.
+Access to specialist knowledge and skills of subject specialist teachers is drawn upon in key areas of the programme of study to support learners progression.